 10. Stay home and indulge in a few guilty pleasures.
 Walk around in your underwear, eat your favorite foods, read a book, catch up on your current TV obsession, write in your journal—do all the things you forget to do when you're too busy spending time with other people.

-11. Rent a bike a see your neighborhood from a new perspective while getting in a fun workout.
+11. Rent a bike and see your neighborhood from a new perspective while getting in a fun workout.

 12. Organize your closet.
 Donate anything you haven't worn in the last six months and find a place for any forgotten jewelry, shoes, and miscellaneous objects.